pcimino/potemkin/README.md

 # potemkin
-Ionic APp, all it does is load a website
+Ionic App, all it does is load a website